Can I apply for a dropped crossing?

 Which contractor should I use to carry out the work?

 The contractor will need to be fully accredited under the New Roads and Street Works Act to work on the adopted highway.
 The Street Works Inspector will leave you with a list of accredited contractors and their contact details following his initial inspection in order for you to obtain quotes.
 If you wish to use an accredited contractor who is not on this list, they will need to forward copies of their accreditation to Streetworks and enforcement prior to carrying out any work.

 How do I apply for a dropped crossing?

-Complete the Dropped Crossing Application [PDF 264KB] form and email it to: email@example.com .
-Alternatively, post the application to the Mulcture House address on the form and enclose a cheque for payment.
-The cheque should be made payable to 'Calderdale MBC', for the sum of £100.
+Complete the Dropped Crossing Application [PDF 134KB] form and email it to: email@example.com .
+You can also post the application to the Ainsley's Depot address on the form and enclose a cheque for payment.
+The cheque should be made payable to 'Calderdale MBC', for the sum of £105.